Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Some algebra lemmas

 \section{Some algebra lemmas}

-Let $A = \bigoplus_{i=0}^n A^i$ be a graded ring over a field $k$ which is finite dimensional as a $k$-vector space and $A^0 \cong A^n \cong k$.
-Then following \cite{huh2017lefschetz}, we call the graded subalgebra of $A$ generated by $k$, the \emph{Lefschetz subalgebra} and denote it by $L_A$.
+Let $A = \bigoplus_{i=0}^n A^i$ be a graded ring over a field $\k$ which is finite dimensional as a $\k$-vector space and $A^0 \cong A^n \cong \k$.
+Following \cite{huh2017lefschetz}, we call the graded subalgebra of $A$ generated by $A^1$, the \emph{Lefschetz subalgebra} of $A$.
 We recall that $A$ has \emph{Poincar\'e duality} if the multiplication maps are non-degenerate for all $i$.
 Our goal is to compare $A^*(\FL_n) \cong H^*(\FL_n)$, which has Poincar\'e duality, with the algebra $A^*(X_{\GZ})$, which in general does not.
 We start by observing how to get a Poincar\'e duality algebra from a general graded algebra.